NorioKobota/spdx-spec/chapters/review-information-deprecated.md

 **Description**

-This field identifies the person, organization or tool that has reviewed the SPDX file.
+This field identifies the person, organization or tool that has reviewed the SPDX Document.
 This field is optional and thus there is no requirement for any reviewer to add a set of review information to the file.
 This can be considered as an equivalent to “signed off” or “reviewed by.”
-Additional reviewers can be added after the original version of the SPDX file is created and be appended to the original file.
+Additional reviewers can be added after the original version of the SPDX Document is created and be appended to the original file.

 **Intent**

 Here, as time progresses certain reviewers will begin to gain credibility as reliable.
 This field intends to make such information transparent.
-It may also be important for participants in the software supply chain to validate whether upstream providers have reviewed the SPDX file.
+It may also be important for participants in the software supply chain to validate whether upstream providers have reviewed the SPDX Document.

 **Metadata**